anasa30/PT_FuelModels/README.md

 - DATASET_H: Bioclimatic and lithological classification

 ## Download the database file
-The database file can be easily downloaded as a a geodatabase from GitHub by accessing to:
+The database file can be easily downloaded as a a geodatabase from GitHub by using Download Directory or DownGit, or by simply accessing to:
 - https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fanasa30%2FPT_FuelModels%2Ftree%2Fmain%2Fdatasets
 - https://downgit.github.io/#/home?url=https://github.com/anasa30/PT_FuelModels/tree/main/datasets/DATASETS.gdb